 In many domestic violence incidents, alleged victims become uncooperative, or they have a motivation to exaggerate the details of the incident, or they can outright make false allegations.

-Our lawyers might be able to effectively present these issues to show actual proof—along with mitigating factors about your character and background—that will often end up getting the domestic violence charges dismissed or reduced from a felony to a misdemeanor.
+Our lawyers might be able to effectively present these issues to show actual proof—along with mitigating factors about your character and background—that will often get the domestic violence charges dismissed or reduced from a felony to a misdemeanor.
 This could even result in your case being informally handled through an office hearing process.

-The best strategy against domestic violence charges in Los Angeles County is immediate intervention by a criminal defense lawyer right after a police report or arrest.
-We might be able to help you avoid the risk of a formal criminal charge being filed against you.
+Emphasizing the importance of immediate intervention by a criminal defense lawyer right after a police report or arrest, we aim to reassure you that you can take proactive steps to avoid the risk of a formal criminal charge being filed against you.

-Even in cases when formal domestic violence charges have already been filed, experienced legal representation is often the best chance at a favorable outcome.
+Even in cases when formal domestic violence charges have already been filed, we want you to feel hopeful and optimistic.
+Experienced legal representation often provides the best chance at a favorable outcome.

 We have learned that presenting mitigating factors early in the court process often helps our clients avoid jail or achieve a lesser charge.
 In some domestic violence situations, the prosecutor wants to avoid having to deal with an uncooperative and combative victim who has charged their story several times.
 This scenario is not uncommon and will often lead the prosecutor to seek a quick resolution on the case favorable to our client.